 The banking industry can be an exciting place to invest.
-Valuations are often low, and banking can be a profitable business model even in the face of rising interest rates and inflation.
 However, the industry isn't without its risks.
-It isn't just the recent regional banking turmoil -- there have been several major banking crises throughout modern history, and this can make investing in individual bank stocks seem scary to the average investor.
+There have been several major banking crises throughout modern history, and banks can be sensitive to economic downturns.
+This can make investing in individual bank stocks seem scary to the average investor.

-Fortunately, there are some excellent exchange-traded funds, or ETFs, that can give you exposure to bank stocks in your portfolio without relying too much on any single bank.
+Fortunately, there are some excellent exchange-traded funds (ETFs) that can give you exposure to bank stocks in your portfolio.
 There are ETFs that offer broad exposure to the financial sector.
-Some focus specifically on banks, while others focus on specific types of banks, such as regional bank stocks.
+Some ETFs focus specifically on banks.
+Others focus on specific types of banks, such as regional bank stocks.

 Five top bank ETFs